-To be awarded the MSc in Computer Science degree, a student must acquire a minimum of 30 credits, in which 12 credits come from the required courses and 18 credits from the elective courses.
-Up to 9 credits can be transferred based on the student's previous study.
+To be awarded the MSc in Computer Science degree, a student must acquire a minimum of 30 credits, in which 9 credits come from the required courses and 21 credits from the elective courses, of which at least 3 credits are from those in Group I. Up to 9 credits can be transferred based on the student's previous study.
 Through suitable choices of elective courses, students may concentrate on a study stream (Data Science Stream or Information Security Stream) based on their interests.
-Alternatively, students may also freely choose any courses from the elective list without concentration.
+Alternatively, students may also choose courses without concentration on any stream.

-The Postgraduate Diploma in Computer Science (PGDCS) is an intermediate award which a student may obtain after the completion of 24 credits (including all required courses) with satisfactory results if the student decides not to continue with the MSCS Programme.
+The Postgraduate Diploma in Computer Science (PGDCS) is an intermediate award which a student may obtain after the completion of 24 credits (including all required courses and at least 3 credits of elective courses in Group I) with satisfactory results if the student decides not to continue with the MSCS Programme.